-Most active traders have heard fantastic tales of how such and such trader used stock options and made 300% or more in just two weeks.
+Most active traders have heard fantastic tales of how another trader used stock options and made 300% or more in just two weeks.
 These stories are common among option traders.
 However, just as common are the stories about people who bought a stock option and lost everything.
 The end result is a divided set of opinions among traders regarding the practical use of stock options.
 Some think everyone should trade options, and others think absolutely no one should trade options.
 So what’s the reality?
 There are good things about trading options, there are bad things about trading options, and there are ugly things when it comes to trading options.

 There are three main reasons people choose to buy stock options:

 Relative to trading the underlying stock itself, stock options are cheap.
 When you consider many of the great stocks cost $75-$150 a share to buy, and you can buy a stock option for just $2-$5 a share, it’s not difficult to see why so many traders would gravitate towards trading the option.
 Options allow traders with smaller accounts to control more expensive stocks for a fraction of the price.

 Drawdown is the amount of money that your overall account loses when the trade goes down.
 When it comes to risk management, we say that drawdown should not be more than 2-5% of your overall account.
 The way we figure drawdown is with the following formula: